 The 1959 Martin D-18E

-At this time we are in May of 2018.
-Kurt's old D-18E has been in the news just recently because his daughter, Frances Bean Cobain, inherited the guitar.
-She's been married, and now she's getting divorced, and she's losing the guitar to the ex-husband.
+In the spring of 2018, Kurt's old D-18E was in the news because his daughter, Frances Bean Cobain, inherited the guitar.
+She was getting divorced, and she lost the guitar to the ex-husband.

 This makes me feel terribly ancient because I remember when this young lady was born.
-No, of course I wasn't anywhere around.
-The Cobain and Love story was something that just seemed like it was a happening with friends of mine.
+No, of course, I wasn't anywhere around.
+The Cobain and Love story was something that just seemed like it was happening with friends of mine.

 The guitar is worth millions of dollars because of the legendary owner and the terrific performance.
 I don't want anyone to be too worried about Frances though, she's listed, pre-divorce, as worth more than ten million dollars.
 She should be fine.